 1893: Three Hebrew Anarchists – Carol Feldman (editor of the Freie Arbiter Stimme), Bernard Packman and Arthur Press were arraigned in the Essex Market Police Court for their role in a small riot sparked by their Anti-Yom Kippur Demonstration.
 Feldman was discharged but Press and Packman were each fined $10.

 1893: Miss Clara Perry Thomas and David Solomon were married this evening by the rector of the Holy Trinity Episcopal Church in Harlem after she had gained his release from the Bloomingdale Asylum over the objections of his family.
-They had asked Rabbi Maurice Harris of Temple Israel in Harlem but he refused.
+They had asked Rabbi Maurice Harris of Temple Israel in Harlem to perform the ceremony but he refused.

-1894: Birthdate of Benjamin V. Cohen, a member of the administrations of Franklin D. Roosevelt and Harry S. Truman, had a public service career that spanned from the early New Deal through and beyond the Vietnam War era.
-He passed away 1983.
+1894: Birthdate of Muncie, Indiana native and University Chicago trained lawyer Benjamin V. Cohen, a member of the administrations of Franklin D. Roosevelt and Harry S. Truman, had a public service career that spanned from the early New Deal through and beyond the Vietnam War era.

 1894: “In all the synagogues” in New York the prayers offered before “the ten penitential days” known as Selicoth were offered today.